 You now have some great options about what to do.
 But having a great morning routine that energizes you is also as much about what not to do in the morning!

-Do you hate waking up to the sounds of the ‘alarm’ and need a better way to rise?
-Perhaps you are decimated by negativity and need to make sure you protect yourself from negative news or people early in the day?
+Do you hate waking up to the sounds of the “alarm” and need a better way to rise?
+Perhaps you are decimated by negativity and need to make sure you protect yourself from negative news or people early in the day.

-For me, it’s my phone.
-I have my best mornings when I don’t check my phone or email.
+For me, it’s my phone—I have my best mornings when I don’t check my phone or email.
 I find that when I check my email, it distracts me from my morning and starts me off in the wrong direction.
-My mind has gone down a rathole of everything I’ve just read, how I’m going to respond, what I need to do…. and I’m not longer present in my morning.
+My mind has gone down a rathole of everything I’ve just read, how I’m going to respond, and what I need to do—I’m no longer present in my morning.